AI Keyboard Apps for Dyslexia: Making Writing Easier in 2026

 4. Grammarly Keyboard

 While Grammarly's keyboard offers writing assistance that can help catch spelling and grammar mistakes in real-time, it's important to note that it wasn't specifically designed for dyslexia support.
-The premium features are quite expensive, with monthly subscriptions starting at $30, and many of the advanced features that could benefit dyslexic users are locked behind this paywall.
+In 2026, Grammarly has integrated generative AI features, but the premium features remain expensive, with monthly subscriptions starting at $30, and many of the advanced features that could benefit dyslexic users are locked behind this paywall.

 - Real-time grammar and spelling checks